Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Results

-In the supplementary material, we summarize family-wise error rates in different scenarios, which shows no inflation for all the screening procedures.
-Additionally, we provide simulation results of scenarios in which we changed the interaction effect of the interacting biomarker and the correlation between biomarkers.
+In Web Appendix E, we summarize family-wise error rates in different scenarios, which shows no inflation for all the screening procedures.
+We also provide additional simulation results.
 Relative patterns of performance among the screening strategies were consistent with the results described above, demonstrating the robustness of our method and findings.